Don't overlook these!

 Self-Employed Persons:

-If your self-employed, you deduct contributions to your own SIMPLE IRA on Form 1040, line 28 (tax year 2011) in arriving at your adjusted gross income.
+If your self-employed, you deduct contributions to your own SIMPLE IRA on Form 1040, line 28 in arriving at your adjusted gross income.
 In other words, contributions for yourself are not deducted as a business deduction on Schedule C.

 You can deduct contributions for a particular tax year if they are made for that tax year and are made by the due date (including extensions) of your federal income tax return for that year.